thiagokokada/i3pyblocks/README.md

 ```

 This will install a barebones version of `i3pyblocks`, but since the
-dependencies are not installed not many modules will work.
-Each module is
+dependencies are not installed not many blocks will work.
+Each block is
 inside a namespace with its our own name, so for example if you want to use
-`i3pyblocks.modules.aionotify` you would need to install `aionotify` first:
+`i3pyblocks.blocks.aionotify` you would need to install `aionotify` first:

 ```shell
 pip install aionotify